Filing requirements

 This request must be signed by the applicant or the representative (R612-10 CPI) and must include:

-- the fact that a patent is sought;
+• the statement that a patent is sought;

-- it must not include a fanciful designation;
+• it must not include a fancy name;

-- the name and first names of the applicant, their nationality, domicile or registered office;
+• the name and first names of the applicant, their nationality, their domicile or registered office;

-- if it is a legal entity, the corporate name or business name, legal form, SIREN number, and APE code should be mentioned, excluding any other information such as trade name or commercial name (INPI Examination Guidelines, I-B II.3.5);
+• if it is a legal entity, the corporate name or business name, the legal form, the SIREN number and the APE code should be mentioned, excluding any other information such as the trade name or commercial name (INPI Examination Guidelines, I-B II.3.5);

-- Companies in the process of formation are represented by a founding partner (INPI Examination Guidelines, I-B II.3.5), and a statement such as « Mr./Ms. X, acting in the name and on behalf of company Y in the process of formation » should be included.
-Once the company is incorporated, it must take over the filing made by the founder and request the recording of this change in the National Register of Patents by providing an excerpt from the trade and companies register (Kbis) and a copy of the deed effecting the takeover of the filing;
+• Companies in the process of formation are represented by a founding partner (INPI Examination Guidelines, I-B II.3.5) and a note such as « Mr./Ms. X, acting in the name and on behalf of company Y in the process of formation » should be included.
+Once the company is incorporated, it must take over the filing made by the founder and request the registration of this change in the National Register of Patents by providing an excerpt from the commercial register (Kbis) and a copy of the deed of assignment of the filing;

 The request may also include (R612-11 CPI) the following information:

-- the reduction in the official fees granted to or requested by the applicant;
+• the reduction of the official fees rate granted to or requested by the applicant;

-- earlier filings from which elements may have been incorporated;
+• earlier filings from which elements have possibly been incorporated;

 Sanction

-In the event of the absence of a request or a non-compliant request, a notification is sent to the applicant, who then has a set time limit to provide a compliant request for grant (L612-12 CPI together with R612-46 CPI).
+In the event of a missing or non-compliant request, a notification is sent to the applicant, who then has a set period to provide a compliant request for grant (L612-12 CPI together with R612-46 CPI).

 Failing this, the application is rejected (R612-46 CPI).